-With Black Friday behind us, many of your patrons are likely still looking for the perfect gift to give their loved ones this holiday season.
+With Black Friday and Cyber Monday behind us, many of your patrons are likely still looking for the perfect gift to give their loved ones this holiday season.

 That means there’s still time for your performing arts organization to leverage last-minute holiday shopping to drive revenue and keep the cash flowing as we near the end of the year.

-Here are seven ideas that are sure to please patrons of all ages!
+Here are six ideas that are sure to please patrons of all ages!

 Holiday photo sessions

 Your venue is the perfect backdrop for holiday photos that will be cherished for years to come.
 Offer your patrons and donors the rare opportunity to take photos in different parts of your theater that can be used for their holiday card.